h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 After an experiment is complete, the top center of the UI provides you with a number of optional tasks that you can perform:

 - You can interpret this model, which we'll do in the next step.- You can score on another dataset, which tells Driverless AI to give the predictions of credit card default probabilities for each individual person in that dataset.
 This is provided as a download.- You can transform another dataset that you already imported.
 You select your data, and Driverless AI provides the munged one.
 Information about Driverless AI transformations is available in the Driverless AI User Guide.- You can download the training dataset - the out-of-fold predictions.
-With this, you can do more model training with the out-of-fold predictions. -	You can download the test predictions.-	You can download the transformed training and test sets.-	You can download the logs.-  You can download the scoring package.
+With this, you can do more model training with the out-of-fold predictions. - You can download the test predictions.- You can download the logs.- You can download the scoring package.
 The scoring package includes a scoring module and a scoring service that can be started in TCP or HTTP mode.
 If you have a Linux system, the scoring package will make a virtual environment that will run the examples included in the package.
 The examples are random data that is auto-generated with the same schema as this dataset.
+- You can down load the features and view their importance for the final model.

 The bottom right section, where CPU/GPU monitoring was previously now shows a summary of the experiment.